Sat, May 9, 2020

 The algorithms that we use every day to manipulate data assume that we have access to all

 the data we need.
-What if there’s more data that can fit in a single computer or if accessing
+What if there's more data than can fit on a single computer, or if accessing

 the data itself to do searches is expensive?
 If so, we can use specialized data structures

 an estimate might be good enough.
-These data structures are: count-min sketch, bloom filters,
+These data structures include the count-min sketch, bloom filters,

 Bayesian Networks